zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 When using quantized values in a matrix multiplication or convolution, the equations for computing the result become more complex.
 The IntelLabs Distiller documentation provides a more [detailed explanation](https://intellabs.github.io/distiller/algo_quantization.html) of the maths used to quantize values and how to keep computations consistent.

+### Quantization special cases

+Machine learning acceleration solutions are often based on integer computation of activations.
+To make quantization computations hardware-friendly, a popular approach is to ensure that scales are powers-of-two, which allows the replacement of the division in the equations above with a shift-right operation.
+TFHE also has a fast primitive for right bit-shift that enables acceleration in the special case of power-of-two scales.

 ### Configuring model quantization parameters

 Built-in models provide a simple interface for configuring quantization parameters, most notably the number of bits used for inputs, model weights, intermediary values, and output values.